Performance-Based Earned Value

 10/28/25

-Prioritized menu of actions to obtain the benefits of a digital engineering ecosystem ASAP.
+A prioritized menu of actions to quickly leverage the benefits of a digital engineering ecosystem while adhering to the ANSI EIA Standard 748, including the EIA 748 guidelines.

 Driscoll: Comments on AUSA Address; Eliminate Corrupt EVMS Process